 These worries are prompted by recent reports that Covid cases in the U.S. have increased 16% just in the last week, bringing the daily new case total to almost 67,000.
 One reason for this increase in numbers is the highly contagious variant XBB.1.5.

 Since evidence suggests that wearing face coverings can impede social development and erode immunity, there has been discussion regarding whether masks should be required for pupils at such a young age.
-Installing high-quality air purifiers with ample HEPA and activated carbon—which have been shown to remove up to 99% of airborne viruses—would be a better answer that doesn’t harm students’ mental health or diminish social interaction between them.
+Installing high-quality air purifiers with ample Certified HEPA Material and activated carbon—which have been shown to remove up to 99% of airborne viruses—would be a better answer that doesn’t harm students’ mental health or diminish social interaction between them.

 One study found that the HEGA carbon cloth in the Austin Air Bedroom Machine trapped and destroyed viral particles even smaller than the SARS-CoV-2 virus that causes Covid.